ND-Framework/ND_MDT/README.md

   * Custom Phone Functions
   * Custom Property Functions
   * Custom Billing Functions
+  * Adding a user profile picture to the DB
 -> For the time being there is no Default billing system integrated, it is present but commented as esx_billing requires a destination for the money.
 You can activate it in: `bridge/esx/server.lua:288`